The My Food Bag concept is based on the home delivery of food parcels containing all

 How did you end up working in marketing?

-wanted to learn more about consumer behaviour.
-After university I
+I wanted to learn more about consumer behaviour.
+After university I learnt the

-learnt the marketing ropes at a corporate before taking the plunge
+marketing ropes at a corporate before taking the plunge into self-employment.

 Has your experience with YES influenced your career path and